Varanus niloticus – Linnaeus, 1766

 The sensory apparatus including the tongue and Jacobson’s organ of Varanus niloticus is extremely developed.
 Monitor lizards in motion will tongue flick continually, each retraction detects particles in the air.

 Once retracted into the mouth both forks of the tongue pass the Jacobson’s organ immediately processing these particles to guide them to their objective.
-The power of these two organs combined is amazing; in one instance carrion was detected from 11 kilometers away.
-This amazing trait carries over while submerged, prey items hiding are easily found and pulled from hiding places deemed safe from predators.

 During the breeding season males will track ovulating females from many kilometers away to with in meters of each other.
 Sub adults are reported to pick up on scents from adult monitors in areas with high concentrations of prey; paths to water areas, game trails, and nesting areas.